martinbogo/meshbbs/README.md

 ## 💻 Hardware Compatibility

-MeshBBS has been tested on the following Meshtastic devices:
+Meshbbs has been tested on the following Meshtastic devices:

 | Device | Status |
 |--------|--------|